All the Patios on Stephen Avenue Walk

 OJ’s is up to 12 locations across Calgary.
 If you like any of those, you’ll like the Stephen Avenue location with all the same salads, bowls, burgers and salads.

-What to order: The L.A.
-Street Dog made with Nathan’s dog wrapped in bacon and placed in a toasted baguette.
+What to order: The Original Double Dog made with two wieners that are butterflied and stuffed into a toasted baguette.
 Bonus: All of OJ’s burgers and sandwiches come with your choice of two sides.

 109 8 Ave.
 S.W., 403-262-7248, originaljoes.ca